Diagnosing Delivery Issues with Your Own Data

 A Better Way of Handling Blacklists

-The easiest way to deal with blacklists and save you tons of time is to use GlockApps’ IP Reputation Monitor where you can run a spam report.
-It will provide everything you need to know about the blacklists you are on, info about your listing, and what you should do next to de-list.
+The easiest way to deal with blacklists and save you tons of time is to use GlockApps’ IP Uptime Monitor where you can run IP address checks.
+It will provide everything you need to know about the blacklists you are on, info about your listing, and what you should do next to de-list the IP.